g-romio/visual-robot-distance-estimation/README.md

 - Evaluate other foundation models (CLIP, SigLIP, DINOv3)
 - Test additional robotic manipulation environments
-- Compare with end-to-end CNN regression
 - Explore uncertainty estimation
-- Integrate with reinforcement learning pipelines
+- Investigate the use of the predicted distance for reward shaping in reinforcement learning

 ## Requirements